-Table 5.1 : Management Actions required at the Nyngan Offset site and Nyngan Solar Plant site revegetation areas
+Table 5.1: Management Actions required at the Nyngan Offset site and Nyngan Solar Plant site revegetation areas

 Management measure Objective Action Required / Timing Location where required Who Actions undertaken since previous monitoring session Adaptive measures if required Weed control Weed control to reduce spread and competition with native species Targeted spot spraying Yes required Early Spring 2018.
 In growth season, in suitable low wind conditions so as to prevent spray drift to other native species.
 Nyngan Offset site Nyngan Solar Plant site revegetation areas Professional bush regeneration consultant with appropriate chemical use accreditation.
-Weed spot- spraying of the Offset area & Revegetation area completed.
-Monitoring and spot- spraying of re- emerging weeds.
-Exclusion of feral pigs To improve natural regeneration of vegetation, prevent soil disturbance which may lead to erosion and to prevent potential harm to and Feral pigs may potentially be low numbers in the site and as such the recommended action in the first instance is trapping and use of firearm to kill any caught pigs.
-The specific process for the trapping procedure, killing of any caught pigs and disposal of carcases are outlined on the NSW Department of Primary Industries (DPI) web page: https://www.dpi.nsw.gov.au/biosecurity/vertebrate- pests/pest-animals-in-nsw/feral-pigs/feral-pig- control Possibly required if any pigs manage to get into the site due to future fence damage.
+A weed management contractor inspected the site in November 2019.
+Due to the severe weather conditions the recommendation was to spray at a later date.
+Monitoring and spot-spraying of re-emerging weeds in 2020.
+Exclusion of feral pigs To improve natural regeneration of vegetation, prevent soil disturbance which may lead to erosion and to prevent Feral pigs may potentially be low numbers in the site and as such the recommended action in the first instance is trapping and use of firearm to kill any caught pigs.
+The specific process for the trapping procedure, killing of any caught pigs and disposal of carcases are outlined on the NSW Department of Primary Industries (DPI) web page: Possibly required if any pigs manage to get into the site due to future fence damage.
 Nyngan Offset site.
 Landowner in consultation with Nyngan LLS - Geoff Grahame 0427 437 488.
-A single feral pig was removed from the site by the landowner.
+No evidence of feral pigs.
 Fence monitoring and repair of any damage observed.